Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Layers/ExportTiles/README.md

 ## Additional information

 ArcGIS tiled layers do not support reprojection, query, select, identify, or editing.
 See the [Layer types](https://developers.arcgis.com/qt/layers/#layer-types) discussion in the developers guide to learn more about the characteristics of ArcGIS tiled layers.

+At this time, `ExportTileCacheTask` only supports raster layers.

 ## Tags